-Clicking the "Add image" button will open a modal with different categories of handpicked images, such as Dev Icons and Emojis.
+Clicking the "Add Media" button will open a modal with different categories of handpicked images, such as Logos and Emojis.
 Just click on the image you want to add and it will be added to your snap.

 Adding a custom image

 On the second tab you can upload your own image.
 Simply drag and drop the image to the upload area or click on it to open a file picker.

 Below the upload area you can see the recently uploaded images.
 Clicking on one of them will add it to your snap.

 Let's have a look at the right toolbar and what you can configure there.